G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.conflicterror.md

 ## ConflictError class

-> This API is provided as a beta preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

 Some erroneous sequence of operations, e.g.: - attempt to double-produce/consume - attempt to produce/consume when the client is closed

 **Signature:**